Bodil B2 →

 Alternatively, the signal can also be delivered directly to an external

-state security listening post via a rented line.
+state security listening post via a leased line.
 The receiver can be

-powered from the mains, by internal batteries, or from the (optional) rented
+powered from the mains, by internal batteries, or from the (optional) leased

 The interior of the BODUL-B1 transmitter is easily accessible.
 All you have to